-My first stop in Washington DC was the original branch of the Filter Coffeehouse and Espresso Bar, currently a chain of two coffee shops (the second is in Foggy Bottom) although there should be a third within the next couple of months.
+My first stop in Washington DC was the original branch of the Filter Coffeehouse and Espresso Bar, currently a chain of two coffee shops (the second is in Foggy Bottom, while there was a third which has since closed).
 The original is tucked away in a basement on 20th Street, just north of Dupont Circle, in a predominantly residential part of DC.
 In a fit of completely bad timing, I arrived precisely one day before Filter celebrated its fifth birthday.
 Go me…

 To look at, with its steps down to a basement in a terrace of brick-built buildings, it instantly reminded me of Boston’s Wired Puppy.
 Filter has a small courtyard at the bottom of the steps while the door gives access to a long, thin basement space which, rather disconcertingly, runs off at about 30 degrees to the door!
 All the coffee is from nearby Ceremony Coffee Roasters, while there is also tea and, if you’re hungry, a small selection of cake.

 This being the FILTER Coffeehouse and Espresso Bar, there’s an emphasis on filter coffee, with five single-origin beans available through the V60.
 If that doesn’t appeal, there’s the usual espresso range available as well.